116 Policy: Equity

 I. PURPOSE

-All students deserve a safe, supportive school environment to thrive academically and developmentally.
-The purpose of this policy is to provide a district environment in which all students achieve high-level academic outcomes that are not predictable by race, culture, socioeconomic status, language, gender, sexual orientation, ability, religion, migratory status or any other real or perceived demographic characteristic.
+All students deserve a safe and supportive school environment in which to thrive academically and developmentally.
+The purpose of this policy is to provide an environment in Richfield Public Schools in which all students achieve high-level academic outcomes that are not predictable by race, culture, socioeconomic status, language, gender, sexual orientation, ability, religion, migratory status or any other real or perceived demographic characteristic.

-Richfield Public Schools (RPS) is committed to viewing and analyzing all of our work through a racial and cultural equity lens that intentionally subverts the policies and practices of institutional racism.
-Through this ongoing anti-racist work, we will identify and interrupt practices and policies that elevate white supremacy and/or perpetuate institutional racism in any form in order to ensure all RPS students succeed.
+Richfield Public Schools (RPS) is committed to viewing and analyzing all of our work through a racial and cultural equity lens that intentionally challenges the policies and practices of institutional racism, sexism, classism, ableism and discrimination.
+Through this ongoing anti-racist and anti-oppressive work, we will identify and interrupt practices and policies that elevate white supremacy and/or perpetuate institutional racism in any form to ensure all RPS students succeed.
 Educational environments are enriched and improved by the contributions, perspectives and very presence of diverse participants.
-Richfield Public Schools will provide a high quality, personalized educational program with rich opportunities for all students in a real community where each individual is welcomed and belongs.
+Richfield Public Schools will provide a high-quality, personalized educational program with rich opportunities for all students in an authentic community where each individual is welcomed and feels a sense of belonging.

 II.
 DEFINITIONS